How to

 Reject: Delete email

 rua: This specifies the email address or addresses where you receive your DMARC Aggregate Reports.
-These reports give you valuable insights into how email senders use your domain
+These reports give you valuable insights into how email senders use your domain.

 ruf: This specifies the email address or addresses where you receive your DMARC Forensic Reports.
 Unlike the aggregate reports, these reports give insights into emails that fail SPF, DKIM, and DMARC authentication.